gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Runtime.CompilerServices.Intrinsics/README.md

 }
 ```

-log<sub>2</sub> seems to be a trivial operation but it often becomes a serious bottleneck in path-finding and cryptographic algorithms.
+log<sub>2</sub> seems to be a trivial operation but it often becomes a serious bottleneck in path-finding or cryptographic algorithms.
 We can do better here if we switch to a table lookup:

 ``` csharp